Biodiversity and Conservation UPSC Notes: Hotspots & Initiatives

-Biodiversity, the variety of life on Earth, is essential for ecosystem stability, human well-being, and the overall health of the planet.
-Conservation efforts aim to protect this biodiversity and ensure the sustainability of natural resources.
-This article explores biodiversity hotspots, the plight of endangered species, protected areas, and the role of indigenous communities in conservation.
+Biodiversity encompasses the variety of life on Earth and is crucial for ecosystem stability, human well-being, and the health of the entire planet.
+The conservation of this biodiversity is aimed at protecting biodiversity the ensuring sustainability within the utilization of natural resources.
+The article looks into biodiversity hotspots, the peril of being an endangered species, protected areas, and the role of indigenous people in conservation.

 Biodiversity Hotspots

-• Biodiversity Hotspots are regions that are both rich in unique species and significantly threatened by human activities.
-To qualify as a hotspot, a region must meet two criteria:
+Biodiversity Hotspots are those regions that are rich in unique species and significantly threatened by human activities.
+An area qualifies as a biodiversity hot spot if it satisfies the following two criteria:

-1. It must have at least 1,500 species of vascular plants as endemics (species found nowhere else on Earth).
+• It must contain at least 1,500 species of vascular plants as endemics (species found nowhere else on Earth).

 • Location: Spanning several South American countries, including Brazil, Peru, and Colombia.